raspishake/raspshake-nodeRED-examples/README.md

-Examples Node-RED "Flows" that can be used for your Raspberry Shake Personal Earth Monitor: https://raspberryshake.org/
+Example Node-RED "Flows" that can be used for your Raspberry Shake Personal Earth Monitor: https://raspberryshake.org/

 Visit https://nodered.org/ for more information on Node-RED